turingschool/front-end-curriculum/projects/tier-two.md

 ### Testing

 * 4 - Project has a running test suite that exercises the application at multiple levels (feature and unit).
 The test suite covers almost all aspects of the application.
+The testing in this project shows that the students dedicated themselves to overcoming obstacles and figure out how to test parts of the application that were otherwise "hard to test."
 * 3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
 All functionality is covered by tests.
-The application makes some use of feature testing.
+The application has robust unit tests and makes some use of feature testing where appropriate and applicable.
 * 2 - Project has sporadic use of tests and multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 * 1 - There is little or no evidence of testing in this application.